tweag/cardano-hoarding-node/docs/CIP-XXXX.md

 ###### Network Compatibility

 - What protocol compliance checks are needed to maintain compatibility with regular nodes?
-- How can connection patterns be randomized to avoid detection as monitoring infrastructure?
+- How should connection patterns be randomized to distribute load evenly across peers and avoid concentrating connections on particular nodes?
 - Should there be graceful degradation when peers start rejecting connections?

 ###### Peer Opt-out Mechanism